 - Community midwives will provide services in a variety of ways, including face-to-face and on-line appointments.

-- Community dental services are open for routine, urgent and emergency care for people without COVID-19 or suspicion of COVID-19.
+- Community dental services are open for routine, urgent and emergency care for people without COVID-19 or who those who are symptomatic.
 Confirmed and probable cases of COVID-19, close contacts of confirmed or probable cases of COVID-19 and people waiting for test results, can receive urgent and emergency dental treatment with clinicians meeting PPE and room requirements.
 Updates are provided on the Dental Council website.

 - Appointments for allied health services such as physiotherapy, podiatry, optometry and Well Child Tamaraki Ora services can operate as normal after an appropriate COVID-19 risk screen, however for most people these will continue to be mainly online or over the phone.